Last Updated on 17 June 2022 by Alastair Digby

 A well-executed penetration test is one of the best ways to find security weaknesses and uncover dangerous vulnerabilities lurking in your IT environment.
-In a pen test, professional ethical hackers carry out authorised, simulated attacks on different aspects of your network infrastructure, including web applications, mobile apps, your internal network, and Internet-facing assets.
+In a penetration test, professional ethical hackers carry out authorized, simulated attacks on different aspects of your network infrastructure, including web applications, mobile apps, your internal network, and Internet-facing assets.

 Regardless of the particular focus of a given penetration test, a five-phase approach is the go-to for an effective security testing program.
 But what are the 5 stages of penetration testing?
 Keep reading to get a breakdown of what each stage involves and how those stages contribute to the usefulness of the test.

 - Report Generation

 The 5 Stages of Penetration Testing